Ethel Kibblewhite

 Ethel (Dolly) Kibblewhite (1873–1947) was the host of an important artistic and literary salon in London in the 1910s.
 The salon was held at her home at 67 Frith Street and presided over by the poet and critic T.E.
 Hulme.

 Early life

-Born Ethel Curtis, Kibblewhite was the oldest daughter of Thomas Figgis Curtis, a stained glass maker, and his wife Mary.
+Born to Ethel Curtis, Kibblewhite was the oldest daughter of Thomas Figgis Curtis, a stained glass maker, and his wife Mary.
 Her sister, Dora Curtis, was also an artist.
 The two sisters studied drawing under Fred Brown, latterly at the Slade School of Art.

 Marriage

 Ethel married Gilbert Kibblewhite in London in 1900.
 They moved to Storrington in West Sussex where Gilbert became the manager of a dairy farm which his father had bought for him.
 The marriage was unsuccessful as Gilbert was unable to control his temper, causing Ethel to several times flee from him with their children Peter and Diana (later the lutanist Diana Poulton).
 On one occasion when they were separated, Gilbert arrived at his father in law's house at Rustington where Ethel had sought refuge from him and demanded to see her.
 Being denied, Gilbert burned down one of his father in law's outhouses along with the eight beehives stored inside.
 The marriage was effectively over by 1903 and Gilbert soon after left for Australia at the behest of his family.
 He returned during World War One with an Australian army regiment and he and Ethel met to discuss a divorce.